Page #2 of Google is a good place and a bad place. Bad because it's "so close, yet so far". Good because with just a few tweaks you can be on Page #1

 - Make sure your keyword is in the SEO title – searchers are looking for the search term they just typed into Google.

-Technique Four - Adjust the Meta Description
+4. Adjust Your Meta Description

 - Make sure the keyword is in the meta description and as close as possible to the start of the meta description

 - Make sure the meta description begins with an action word (e.g. “Discover how to…”, “Get more…”, “Increase your…”)

 - Include words that trigger an emotional response (e.g. ‘easy’, ‘free’, ‘fast’, ‘unlimited’, ‘immediate’, ‘solution’, etc.)

 This another easy way to push your articles from Page #2 of Google to Page #1.

 And so naturally, Google wants the results it displays to load fast on a mobile device (otherwise it would start losing market share to other search engines).